 Uniforms are purchased by each student, as noted below.
-Uniform shirts, pants, and lab coats are REQUIRED to be purchased online from Meridy's Uniforms at www.meridys.com Sizing issues should be called into Meridy's customer service number at 1-800-237-9164.
-All additional personal items must meet the following guidelines developed by the faculty:
+Uniform shirts, pants, and lab coats are required to be purchased online from Meridy's Uniforms at www.meridys.com Sizing issues should be called into Meridy's customer service number at 1-800-237-9164.
+Students will follow the policy of their clinical facility.
+All additional personal items must meet the following guidelines faculty:

 - 1. White cotton "scrub" shirt with gold sleeve trim and RVCC logo embroidery. - 2.
 Hunter green uniform pants to the ankle/shoe length. - 3.
 Hunter green short lab jacket with RVCC logo embroidered on left breast pocket. - 4.
 Shoes Clean white oxford type shoes are to be worn by both men and women.
 No clogs, sandals or slippers.
 Sneakers, if worn, must be all white and washable. - 5.
 Stockings/Socks white, non-textured. - 6.
 Undergarments Must not be visible.
 White or beige and in an appropriate style. - 7.
 Hair must be off the collar, away from the eyes and neatly contained.
 No bows, large barrettes or combs. - 8.
 Beards/Mustaches Clean, well-groomed and appropriate length and style for patient care. - 9.
 Tattoos Coverage as per specific hospital/agency policy. - 10.
 Piercing As acceptable by specific hospital/agency policy. - 11.
 Jewelry A plain watch with a sweeping second hand is required, wedding rings are permitted, and a small pair of earrings limited to the earlobes are permitted.
 No other jewelry is to be worn. - 12.
 Make-up Appropriate amount of make-up is acceptable.
 Strong perfumes, colognes or aftershave are not to be worn. - 13.
 Fingernails should be short, clean and well-manicured.
-Clear or light colored nail polish is acceptable.
-ACRYLIC OR ARTIFICIAL NAILS ARE NOT PERMITTED. - 14.
+Acrylic, artificial, tips or painted /polished nails are not permitted. - 14.
 Proper Identification is a requirement for both RVCC and clinical facilities.
-Photo ID/Hospital ID badges MUST be worn.
-Photo ID badges are obtained in the College Center and must be updated each semester.
+RVCC Photo ID/Hospital ID badges must be worn.
+RVCC Photo ID badges are obtained in the College Center and must be updated each semester.
+The student is responsible to return hospital issued ID badges.
+Failure to return a hospital issued ID badge may incur a fee payable to the hospital and student will be ineligible to register for subsequent term. - 15.
+Mandatory Equipment All students are required to purchase the Nursing Skills Lab Nurse Pack for NURS 101 and NURS 111 from the Learning Lab Coordinator at the start of each respective semester.
+A watch with a second hand and a stethoscope are required equipment for the clinical experience.
+These are separate from the Nurse Pack and are the responsibility of the student to obtain.

-- 15. Mandatory Equipment All students will receive the Nursing Skills Lab Nurse Pack for NURS 101 and NURS 111 from the Learning Lab Coordinator at the start of each respective semester.
-A watch with a second hand, bandage scissors and a stethoscope are required equipment for the clinical experience.
-These are separate from the Nurse Pack and are the responsibility of the student to obtain. - 16.
-Faculty will monitor the appearance of students, and will determine if their appearance is appropriate for patient care.
-Faculty reserve the right to ask a student to leave the clinical area if their appearance is not in conjunction with this uniform policy.
+16. Faculty will monitor the appearance of students, and will determine if their appearance is appropriate for patient care.
+Faculty reserve the right to ask a student to leave the clinical area if their appearance is not in conjunction with this uniform policy or the clinical facility uniform policy.